Top 10 Tips for MCAT Examinees: Registration & Scheduling

 1. Followon Twitter for MCAT updates and information.
-Look for the hashtag #MCATtip for more tips about registration and test day.
+Look for the hashtag #MCATtip for more tips about registration, selecting your test date and location, and test day.
 Also follow to learn about all of the AAMC's pre-med resources.

 3. Know when registration opens for your desired test dates.

-4. Create your AAMC ID.
-To have a faster registration process, take a moment to set-up a user name and password with the AAMC, which will generate an ID number for you.
+4. Have your AAMC login information available.
+To have a faster registration and scheduling process, take a moment to set-up a user name and password with the AAMC, which will generate an AAMC ID number for you.
 Go to theand follow the link to create an AAMC ID.
 If you already have an AAMC ID, be sure to reset your password if necessary!

 7. Have your Visa or MasterCard available.
 This will help ensure you do no lose your reservation due to searching for your credit card.

 8. Know what theis and how it works.
 The AAMC Fee Assistance Program assists MCAT examinees and AMCAS® applicants who, without financial assistance, would be unable to take the MCAT exam or apply to medical schools that use the AMCAS application.
-Apply for the Fee Assistance Program before you register for the MCAT exam!
+Apply for the Fee Assistance Program before you select your MCAT test date and location!
 Benefits are not retroactive.

 9. Review the.
-Depending on when you are registering and when/where you plan to take the MCAT exam, your fees may differ.
+Depending on when you register and select your MCAT test date and location, your fees may differ.

 10. Contact the AAMC Services with questions.
 AAMC staff are available to assist MCAT examinees with any MCAT related questions that may arise.
 You may call 202-828-0600 between 9 a.m. – 7 p.m.
-ET on weekdays to speak with an AAMC staff member.
+ET on weekdays to speak with an AAMC staff member or contact us at.